Xiaomi unveils it's latest beauty of a phone

-Otherwise, the phone looks exactly the same, and shares some of the same specs as the Mi Mix 2, such as an all-screen 5.99-inch Full-HD+ display (2,160x1,080 pixels), a ceramic rear and a front 5-megapixel selfie camera at the bottom right corner of the phone.
+Otherwise, the phone looks exactly the same, and shares some of the same specs as the Mi Mix 2.
+There's an all-screen 5.99-inch Full-HD+ display (2,160x1,080 pixels), a ceramic rear and a front 5-megapixel selfie camera at the bottom right corner of the phone.

-Thanks to machine learning, the Mix 2S' camera is able to properly detect stray hair or accessories to ensure they don't get blurred when taking portrait-mode shots.
-The phone is also able to seamlessly take five different pictures and combine them together to reduce noise in low-light shots.
+Thanks to machine learning, the Mix 2S has a camera that can properly detect stray hair or accessories to ensure they don't get blurred when taking portrait-mode pictures.
+The phone can seamlessly take five different shots and combine them together to reduce noise in low-light photos.

 Another cool feature is optical character recognition (OCR).
 It can detect when you're taking a picture of a presentation, for instance, and use OCR to transcribe Mandarin or English text, so when you zoom into the picture, the text remains clear.
 It's not yet known if this will be available in global models.